-The Earth Resources Regulation Branch (ERR) of the Department of Economic Development, Jobs, Transport and Resources (the department) is responsible for the administration of exploration, mining, extractive industries, pipelines and petroleum tenements in Victoria.
-The NTA requires that ERR complies with the requirements of the NTA prior to the granting of tenements that may affect native title.
+The Earth Resources Regulation unit of the Department of Jobs, Precincts and Regions (the department) is responsible for the administration of exploration, mining, extractive industries, pipelines and petroleum tenements in Victoria.
+The NTA requires that Earth Resources Regulation complies with the requirements of the NTA prior to the granting of tenements that may affect native title.

 These Guidelines are intended as information only.
 They are not to be used as a replacement for the relevant legislation, which includes the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) and the NTA and do not constitute legal advice.
 You should seek your own legal advice prior to making decisions about native title and your tenement application.

 Please note that this publication does not address Aboriginal cultural heritage, which is covered in separate legislation1.
-For further information on aboriginal heritage matters, please contact the Office of Aboriginal Affairs Victoria (OAAV).
+For further information on aboriginal heritage matters, please contact Aboriginal Victoria.